-The requirements set down in the Council's 'Development Works in Residential and Industrial Areas' - Guidance Document, the Council's 'Taking in Charge Policy Document', (2011 - updated 2013) and 'The Design Manual for Urban Roads and Streets', (DMURS), 2019, will generally apply.
+The requirements set down in the Council's 'Taking in Charge Policy Document', and 'The Design Manual for Urban Roads and Streets', (DMURS), 2019, will generally apply.

 Where an innovative layout is accepted by the Planning Authority variations to these requirements may be accepted.
-In allowing any deviation in the general requirements, the primary consideration will be the safety of pedestrians, cyclists and access for emergency vehicles.
+In allowing any deviation in the general requirements, the primary considerations will be the safety and convenience of pedestrians, cyclists and access for emergency vehicles.

-Dished kerbs shall be provided at junctions, and vehicular entrances, to facilitate people with ease of movement.
+Continuous footpaths shall be provided at junctions, and vehicular entrances, to facilitate people with ease of movement.
+At any such junctions where continuous footpaths are neither feasible nor appropriate, dished kerbs with tactile paving shall be provided to facilitate people with ease of movement.